wp-plugins/local-market-explorer/readme.txt

 * Added Realtors module using data from [Homethinking](http://www.homethinking.com)
 * Small styling fixes
 * Fixes for Zillow market activity and market stats modules
+* Fixed maps in Yelp and NileGuide modules

 = 3.1.2 =
 * Removing some debugging code that was causing problems during install